bbauska/meta-react-basics/README.md

 in its own file.

-Then I can reuse it multiple times in the application anytime I want to display a heading element with some texts, and you&apos;ll learn how to do this very soon.
+Then I can reuse it multiple times in the application anytime I want to display a heading element with some texts, and you'll learn how to do this very soon.

-In this module, you&apos;ll learn how to create a functional component in React, and render it to the root components named **app.js**.
+In this module, you'll learn how to create a functional component in React, and render it to the root components named **app.js**.

 # 12. Transpiling JSX